 Based on the Patriot Act, the Federal Deposit Insurance Corporation (FDIC) states that CIP requirements should be “appropriate for its size and type of business” and enable it “to form a reasonable belief that it knows the true identity of each customer.”
 To know the true identity of a customer (KYC), an obliged financial institution needs to conduct customer due diligence (CDD).
 Today, performing certain types of digital identity authentication like CIP verification allows businesses carry needful CDD and KYC checks.

 To comply with CIP requirements, financial institutions needed to know their customers, giving rise to KYC procedures.
 For CIP and KYC, they are sometimes used interchangeably because identifying your customer allows you to stay compliant.

-CIP is relevant to both individual consumers and corporations.
-As with KYC identity verification checks outside the US, the FDIC stipulates that the implementation of a CIP comprise four minimum data points for every new account opening:
+A Customer Identification Program is relevant to both individual consumers and corporations.
+As with KYC checks outside the US, the FDIC stipulates that the implementation should comprise four minimum pieces of identifying information for every new account opening:

 - Date of birth

 That is just the minimum CIP requirement.
 In the US context, an Identification Number refers to a tax ID number.
 Non-US persons would need to provide identity documents such as passport numbers, national ID card numbers or a government-backed national tax number to qualify under the Customer Identification Program.